d3cker/comfyui-prompt-generator/README.md

 In multi-host environments, it's possible to run Ollama on a remote machine.
 You may want to take advantage of quantized models or custom models (for example: llava).

 Scenario constrains:
-- ComfuUI runs on a different machine than Ollama
+- ComfyUI runs on a different machine than Ollama

 ### Start Ollama server and expose to the local network